 First-Time Rider Tips!

 You must be early!
-There is a firm cut-off when loading cars on this train, and if you are not in line, you may get turned away.
-Also, check to make sure your vehicle meets the requirements.
+There is a strict cut-off time for loading cars on this train, and if you are not in line, you may be turned away.
+Also, ensure that your vehicle meets the requirements.

 Leave things in your truck.